DHTMLX/docs-todolist/docs/api/rest_api/routes/Post_routes/Post_tasks.md

     "targetId": 10,
     "task": {
         "text": "My task",
-        ...other values,
+        //...other values
     }
 }
 ~~~

 ### Response

 The route returns a json object with the ID of a new task.

 Example: